 Contribute to Common Voice

-To create voice systems, large voice data sets are needed.
-The Common Voice project aims to create an open voice data set to make it possible for everyone to create and experiment with voice recognition technology.
+Common Voice is the world’s largest open voice dataset, making it possible for everyone to create and experiment with voice recognition technology.

 How to contribute

 This contribution activity can be on your own or with friends/your community.
 Why not try them all?

 Everyone can take part in Common Voice!
 You don’t need technical experience, though if you do have it, that’s great too!
 You can start today on the Common Voice platform.

 A quality dataset benefits from a diversity of accents and recording qualities, which is why we need contributors from multiple locations!

 How to Donate your voice

 - Visit the common voice platform and create an optional account to track your progress.

 - Click on «Speak.»